Truc4p/derma-mind/md-files/IMPLEMENTATION_SUMMARY.md

 ## 🎉 You're All Set!

 Your AI Dermatologist is:
-- ✅ Powered by Google Gemini Pro
+- ✅ Powered by Google Gemini
 - ✅ Trained on 15 comprehensive dermatology articles
 - ✅ Ready to answer questions
 - ✅ Cites medical sources